clarkgrubb/data-tools/doc/TOUR.md

 CSV provides a mechanism for quoting commas and EOL markers.
 Double quotes are used, and double quotes themselves are escaped by doubling them.

-The *data tools* repo provides utilities for converting between TSV (which can be manipulated by `taw`) and CSV:
+The *data tools* repo provides utilities for converting between TSV (which can be manipulated by `tawk`) and CSV:

     csv-to-tsv
     tsv-to-cvs